-Firm Peaks - When the beaters or whisk is lifted out of the egg whites, the peak will stand erect and not bend over.
-When firm peaks form, the egg white has reached their fullest volume and should not be beaten any longer.
+- Firm Peaks: When the beaters or whisk is lifted out of the egg whites, the peak will stand erect and not bend over.
+When firm peaks form, the egg white has reached its fullest volume and should not be beaten any longer.

-Over-Beaten Egg Whites - If egg whites are beaten past the point of stiff peaks, the matrix of proteins will begin to break down and the foam will collapse.
+- Over-Beaten Egg Whites: If egg whites are beaten past the point of stiff peaks, the matrix of proteins will begin to break down and the foam will collapse.
 The egg whites will become grainy, watery, and flat.
-Once the egg whites are over beaten, they can not be salvaged.
+They can not be salvaged.

-Other ingredients are often added to egg beaten egg whites either to add flavor to or to help the stability and increase volume.
-A pinch of salt or cream of tartar added to egg whites prior to beating will help stabilize the protein matrix and increase the volume.
+Other ingredients are often added to beaten egg whites, either to add flavor or to help the stability and increase volume.
+A pinch of salt or cream of tartar added for every 2 to 4 egg whites prior to beating will help stabilize the protein matrix and increase the volume.
 This is especially helpful with older eggs, which may have become slightly alkaline.

-Sugar is often added to egg whites when making meringues and other desserts, but it is important to add the sugar correctly to preserve the integrity of the foam.
-Sugar must be added gradually to prevent collapsing the foam, so begin with a small amount once the egg whites are foamy, and continue to add it gradually as you beat.
+Sugar is often added to egg whites when making meringues and other desserts.
+It is important to add the sugar correctly to preserve the integrity of the foam.
+Sugar must be added gradually to prevent collapse, so begin with a small amount once the egg whites are foamy, and continue to add it gradually as you beat.
 The sugar will cause the egg whites to take on a glossy appearance.

 Using Whipped Egg Whites